nilesh170/Tokyo-Olympic-Azure-Data-Engineering-Project/README.md

 - Repeat the configuration steps for each dataset to transfer them all into the designated storage location.

 ##### 7. Executing the Pipeline:
-- Connect the copy data activities together to create a cohesive workflow.
+- Connect the copy data activities to create a cohesive workflow.
 - Trigger the pipeline to initiate the data transfer process.

 ##### 8. Validating Data Transfer: